raphaellueckl/inschpektor/docs/run.md

 - Password: This password can be freely chosen and is not related to anything else than inschpektor.
 - Path to iri config (Optional): Please provide the full path to your iri config file, if you want to have inschpektor edit your iri config (for instance, if you add a neighbor or remove one and want to have that persisted in the iri - no more manual work needed).
 This path must be absolute and not relative!
 - Command to restart node (Optional): Any linux command.
 This will be executed upon clicking the button 'Restart Node' in the 'Manage' view in inschpektor.
 In my case, the command would be `systemctl restart iota`.
 NOTE: Don't write `sudo` or anything in here.
 As soon as this command triggers something like a password prompt, it will not work.
 If you started inschpektor with `sudo`, it will be sufficient.

+# Setup inschpektor directly on the command line

+This is not the recommended way to do it, but there is an option to set up and start inschpektor directly from the command line.

+NOTE: You have to pass all arguments for this approach to work.
+If you leave one out, all of the others will be ignored.
+Also note that setting the password like this reveals it in your bash history.

+If you run it locally:

+`IRI_PROTOCOL=http IRI_ADDRESS=my-domain-or-ip.com IRI_PORT=14265 PASSWORD=my-top-secret-password RESTART_IRI_COMMAND="systemctl restart iota" npm start`

+If you run it using the `inschpektor` command:

+`IRI_PROTOCOL=http IRI_ADDRESS=my-domain-or-ip.com IRI_PORT=14265 PASSWORD=my-top-secret-password RESTART_IRI_COMMAND="systemctl restart iota" inschpektor`